Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 41. Explain how to pass the most difficult level of your favorite video game.

-42. Draft a biographical summary about your school.
+42. Draft a biographical summary of your school.

 43. Do you think sixth grade writing prompts should be included on standardized tests?
 Why or why not?